The Ten Backpack Essentials for Backpacking & Hiking

 4. First Aid Kit

 A first aid kit usually contains items to treat cuts, abrasions, blisters, punctures, and burns.
 Additional items might address broken fingers, limbs, cardiac conditions, hypothermia, frostbite, insect bites, allergic reactions, burns, and other wounds.
 If applicable, include any personal medications.
 Insect repellent and foot care are included here.
-There are some great pre-made first aid kits available for hikers and backpackers to purchase.
-Always customize your first aid kit for your needs and the needs of those traveling with you.
+Some great pre-made first aid kits are available for hikers and backpackers to purchase.
+Always customize your first aid kit for your needs.

 AGC Recommendations: